Using Corrade with CMake

 find_package(Corrade REQUIRED ...) # see below

 Otherwise, if CMake won't be able to find this file in predefined locations, it will error out even if Corrade might be installed on the system.
-There are other Find modules that you might need for particular features or platforms, see the full list below.
-Each library that needs one of the extra modules also mentions the requirement in its documentation.
 Note that the module files areupdated as the library evolves, you are encouraged to update your copies from time to time to avoid strange building issues.

 If you installed the library to non-standard location (other than /usr, e.g. /home/xyz/projects), set CMAKE_PREFIX_PATH to that directory to help CMake find it.